cudeso/misp2sentinel/README.md

 ### An attribute with to_ids to False is sent to Sentinel

 With the Upload Indicators API the conversion to STIX2 is done with misp-stix.
 Unfortunately the current version does not take into account the to_ids flag set on attributes in objects.
 See [#48](https://github.com/MISP/misp-stix/issues/48).

+### What is tenant, client_id and workspace_id?

+- `tenant` is the Directory ID.
+Get get it by searching for **Tenant Properties** in Azure
+- `client_id` is Application client ID.
+Get it by listing the **App Registrations** in Azure and using the column Application (client) ID
+- `workspace_id` is the workspace ID.
+Get it by opening the Log Analytics workspace and the Workspace ID in the Essentials overview

 ### What are the configuration changes compared to the old Graph API version?